 This page is meant to establish some guidelines concerning comments on my blog.
-It is informal in tone and is not meant to be a thorough treatise on the ins and outs of commenting on my site.
-If you have any questions or concerns about it, feel free to contact me but don’t be surprised if I don’t respond.
+It is informal in tone and is not meant to be a thorough and exhaustive treatise on the ins and outs of commenting on my site.
+If you have any questions or concerns about it, feel free to contact me, but don’t be surprised if, in the end, I don’t bend over backwards to accommodate your concerns.

 I really enjoy it when people comment on things I write.
-In fact, I love it.
+In fact, I love it!
 Even so, I do need to lay down some ground rules and guidelines.
-As my intent is to create a forum wherein we can be free to discuss some fairly complex problems in an intelligent manner, there are some types of comments that are preferred over others and some that are never appropriate.
+As my intent was and remains to create a forum wherein people can be free to discuss some fairly complex problems, issues, and topics in an intelligent manner, there are some types of comments that are preferred over others and some that are never appropriate.

 Excellent question!
 A good comment should have all of the following elements present:

 - Brevity - meaning keep your thoughts pithy and to the point.
-No one wants to read a 2000+ word comment, especially me; in fact, I most likely won’t.
+No one wants to read a 2000+ word comment, especially me and in fact, I most likely won’t.

 - Respectfulness - meaning you assume good faith by operating under the assumption that people mean well and want to do the right thing as they see it.